March 6, 2025

-Here's what you need to know about Israel’s efforts to provide humanitarian aid, prevent Hamas from hijacking it, and get it to Gazans who need it most.
+Here's what you need to know about Israel’s long-running efforts to provide humanitarian aid, prevent Hamas from hijacking it, and get it to Gazans who need it most.

 How much humanitarian aid has been sent to Gaza by the U.S., by Israel, and by other agencies since the start of the war?

-On October 18, 11 days after Hamas’ murderous terror attack, Israel agreed to allow humanitarian aid to enter Gaza from Egypt to mitigate a major humanitarian crisis and save innocent Palestinian lives.
+On October 18, 2023, 11 days after Hamas’ murderous terror attack, Israel agreed to allow humanitarian aid to enter Gaza from Egypt to mitigate a major humanitarian crisis and save innocent Palestinian lives.
 Israel also restarted the water supply to southern Gaza to encourage life-saving evacuations southward.

 Prior to the war, 90 percent of Gaza’s water supply came from the Coastal Aquifer Basin or groundwater wells.
 The remaining 10% of the water supply came from small-scale desalination units or was purchased from Israel’s national water company, Mekorot.

-Israel does not impose limits on the amount of aid entering Gaza.
 All aid entering Gaza undergoes Israeli security screening at either Nitzana or Kerem Shalom Crossings.
 From there, aid is sent to the Gaza Strip.

-To date, over 20,00 trucks on the ground have delivered over 375,000 tons of aid.
-That includes 240,960 tons of food, 27,760 tons of water, 19,510 tons of medical supplies, 39,080 tons of shelter equipment, 200 tanks of fuel, and 385 tanks of cooking gas.
+To date, over 66,000 trucks on the ground have delivered over 1.3 million tons of aid – including 25,000 trucks during the temporary ceasefire.
+Cargo included 1,010,613 tons of food, 53,040 tons of water, 30,430 tons of medical supplies, and 104,792 tons of shelter equipment.
+In just the past 12 months alone, nearly 26.3 million liters of fuel and nearly 22,000 tons of cooking gas have been delivered.

-Israel assesses a stable food supply in the southern Gaza Strip, where markets are evidently bustling and stocks are piling up in aid agencies' warehouses.
+Meanwhile, Israel assesses a stable food supply in the southern Gaza Strip, where markets are evidently bustling and stocks are piling up in aid agencies' warehouses.

 It is important to note that, according to the laws of war, countries are not required to supply their enemies with food, water, electricity, and gasoline, all of which support the enemy’s capacity to fight.
 Yet, even during heavy fighting, Israel continues to supply Gaza with electricity, water, food, and medicine despite having endured the most brutal massacre ever to occur on its soil.
 But for the brutality of the October 7 terror attacks by Hamas, Israel would not have cut off such supplies for a week.

-When did Israel, the U.S. and other agencies start providing products and services to Gaza?
+When did Israel, the U.S., and other agencies start providing products and services to Gaza?

 Despite the Hamas terror group’s dedication to Israel’s destruction, Palestinian civilians in Gaza have received help from Israel and its allies since Hamas took over the coastal territory in 2007.